Fire breaks out in Kenya during British military exercise | Law-Order

 "All personnel has been accounted for, and our priority now is to urgently assist the local community if they have been impacted.
 We are putting all our resources into containing the fire and are working closely with the Kenyan authorities to manage the situation," read the statement.
 A staff member at Lolldaiga House, a private holiday home in the Lolldaiga Hills Ranch some 20 kilometers north of Mount Kenya in the country's central region, confirmed to Reuters that a fire was raging.
 She directed Reuters to the general manager of the ranch who said he had no comment.

-The British army trains Kenyan soldiers in the northern Laikipia region and has a base there.
+The British army runs joint exercises with British and Kenyan soldiers in the northern Laikipia region and has a base there in the town of Nanyuki.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)